 - Easy sample recovery (less eluent volume to remove)

 - A wide variety of stationary phases

 Chromatography is divided into gas, liquid, and supercritical fluid techniques.
 Gas chromatography is further divided into gas-liquid and gas-solid techniques.

 Liquid chromatography is divided into a relatively large collection of techniques like thin layer chromatography.
 Pressurized liquid chromatography can be divided into ion exchange, exclusion, partition, and liquid-solid chromatography.

 Types of HPLC

-There are following variants of HPLC, depending upon the phase system (stationary) in the process :
+The following variants of HPLC depend upon the phase system (stationary) in the process.